1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

         !!! warning

-        - ***Never try to unscrew the nozzle from the heater block while the parts are cold!*** <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the nozzle!
+            ***Never try to unscrew the nozzle from the heater block while the parts are cold!*** <br> Melted filament or some kind of screw lock glue might make it hard or even impossible to unscrew it and you risk to shear off the nozzle! *Always heat everything up first!*

 ??? note "About Nozzles in General"